Batanes: Spanish colonial era

+American colonial era

 Toward the end of the Spanish administration, Batanes was made a part of Cagayan.
-In 1909, the new American authorities organized it into an independent province.
-During the American colonial period, additional public schools were constructed and more Ivatan became aware of their place in the Philippines.
+Due to historical reasons from that time, some segments of Taiwan society argue that the islands should not belong to the Philippines.
+Batanes was created as a sub-province of Cagayan on August 20, 1907, with the approval of Act No. 1693.
+In 1909, the new American authorities organized it into an independent province, with the approval of Act No. 1952.
+During this time, additional public schools were constructed and more Ivatan became aware of their place in the Philippines.

 In 1920, the first wireless telegraph was installed, followed by an airfield in 1930.
-New roads were constructed and the Batanes High School was instituted.
+New roads were constructed and the Batanes High School was instituted around this time as well.

+Japanese occupation

-Because of their strategic location, the islands was one of the first points occupied by invading Japanese imperial forces at the outbreak of the Pacific War.
-The morning of December 8, 1941, the Batan Task Force from Taiwan landed on the Batan Islands, which became the first American territory occupied by the Japanese.
-The purpose of the invasion was to secure the existing small airfield outside Basco, which was accomplished without resistance.
+Because of their strategic location, the islands were one of the first points occupied by the invading Japanese imperial forces at the outbreak of the Pacific War.
+On the morning of December 8, 1941, the Batan Task Force from Taiwan landed on the Batan Islands, which became the first American territory occupied by the Japanese.
+The objective of the invasion - to secure the small airfield outside Basco - was accomplished without resistance.
 Japanese fighters from Basco took part in the raid on Clark Air Base the following day.
-However, over the next several days, the success of the Japanese bombing of Clark Field rendered a base at Basco unnecessary, and on December 10, 1941, the naval combat force was withdrawn to participate in the invasion of Camiguin.
+Over the next several days, the success of the Japanese bombing of Clark Field rendered a base at Basco unnecessary, and on December 10, 1941, the naval combat force was withdrawn to participate in the invasion of Camiguin.

+As part of an administrative reorganization, the province of Batanes was downgraded to a municipality of Cagayan from 1942 to 1944.
+Upon its restoration, Victor de Padua, an Ilocano who was one of the first School Superintendents on Batan, was made Provincial Governor.
+Early in 1945, the island was liberated by the Philippine Commonwealth forces of the 1st and 12th Infantry Divisions of the Philippine Commonwealth Army.